sinclairzx81/sidewinder/libs/client/readme.md

 ## Overview

-This package contains the Http and Web Socket libraries used to connect to Sidewinder services.
+This package contains the `WebClient` (Http) and `WebSocketClient` (Ws) client libraries used to connect to Sidewinder services.
+This package is designed to operate in both Node and Browser environments.

 ## Contents